- Key Lake deposits and showings 15 km from project boundary

 - Objective: Basement-hosted uranium deposit discovery

-- Planned 2022 exploration programs
+- Active 2023 exploration programs

 Location and Ownership

 This project is located in the Southeastern Athabasca Basin in Saskatchewan and lies 15 km from the Key Lake mill complex.
-The past producing Key Lake Deposits are located 15 km from the project boundary, which have historically produced over 150 million lbs U3O8 from the Gaertner and Deilmann open pits.
+The past producing Key Lake Deposits are located 15 kilometers from the project boundary, which have historically produced over 150 million lbs U3O8 from the Gaertner and Deilmann open pits.
 The property is owned by Durama Enterprises and is currently subject to a Property Option Agreement (POA) with CanAlaska Uranium.
 The POA allows CanAlaska to earn up to 100% interest in the property by undertaking work and payments in a single stage over a four-year period.